Kou-shik2004/waypoint_navigation/DESIGN.md

 - Circle: RMS 23.2mm (good for continuous curvature)
 - S-Curve: RMS 18.5mm (good for variable curvature)

 All tests meet target thresholds (RMS < 50mm), validating design choices.
+Refer RESULTS.md

+---

+## AI Tools Used

+**Claude**: Used for idea research and debugging assistance throughout the development process.

+**Cursor IDE**: Used for code writing, documentation, and real-time debugging support.